 1. Single-purpose reverse mortgages:

-Offered by some state and local government agencies and non-profit organization, these mortgages generally have low costs.
-However, they’re only available in some areas, you generally need a low to moderate income to qualify, and they must be used for a specific purpose, which is specified by the government or non-profit lender.
+Offered by some state and local government agencies and non-profit organizations, these mortgages generally have low costs.
+However, they’re only available in some areas, you generally need a low to moderate-income to qualify, and they must be used for a specific purpose, which is specified by the government or non-profit lender.
 They can be used for things like home repairs or improvements, or property taxes.